nyameget/gender_age_classification_system/README.md

 10. README.md: This README file.
 11. requirements.txt: Lists the Python dependencies.
 12. run.py: The entry point to run the Flask application.

-Contributing

-We welcome contributions!
-Please read our CONTRIBUTING.md for guidelines on how to contribute to this project.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Contact